seetadev/agntcy-libp2p/agntcy-builder-spotlight-series/Agntcy-Builder-Spotlight-Series.md

 > **How do we build a networking foundation for potentially millions of agents that need to discover and communicate with each other across organizational and infrastructure boundaries?**

-That requires solving many familiar P2P problems—identity, discovery, routing, secure communication, NAT traversal and observability—but the semantics are different because we're now discovering **capabilities and services**, not just peers.
+That requires solving many familiar P2P problems: identity, discovery, routing, secure communication, NAT traversal and observability, but the semantics are different because we're now discovering **capabilities and services**, not just peers.

 ---